Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the action 'Delete' on the resource 'memory' with a specific method 'by key'.
-It distinguishes from sibling tools 'remember' and 'recall' which store and retrieve memories.
+The description clearly states the verb 'delete' and the resource 'memory by key'.
+It distinguishes from sibling tools like 'remember' and 'recall' by explicitly pairing with them.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.